Moeabdelaziz007/ZentixAI/README.md

 ## Running Tests

 This repository includes a small test suite in the `tests/` directory.
-To run all tests, execute:
+The suite uses only the standard library `unittest` module.
+From the repository root, run all tests with:

 ```bash
 python -m unittest discover -v